 The Lignum Vitae Club is a charitable organisation whose purpose is to support charitable causes which provide education and skills training opportunities for disadvantaged children and young people from Jamaica and the UK.

-We have served the Jamaican community locally, nationally and internationally for over 40 years, providing opportunities for Jamaicans to serve their communities.
+We have served the Jamaican community locally, nationally and internationally providing opportunities for Jamaicans to serve their communities.

 The Lignum Vitae Club, named after one of Jamaica’s national emblems, was established in 1969 in the UK, with the tradition of the serving High Commission as Patron and wife where applicable as Honorary President.